yoctoproject/poky/documentation/profile-manual/usage.rst

 perf runs on the target system for the most part.
-You can archive profile data and copy it to the host for analysis, but for the rest of this document we assume you've ssh'ed to the host and will be running the perf commands on the target.
+You can archive profile data and copy it to the host for analysis, but for the rest of this document we assume you're connected to the host through SSH and will be running the perf commands on the target.

-Basic Perf Usage
+Basic perf Usage
 ----------------

 The perf tool is pretty much self-documenting.
-To remind yourself of the available commands, simply type ``perf``, which will show you basic usage along with the available perf subcommands::
+To remind yourself of the available commands, just type ``perf``, which will show you basic usage along with the available perf subcommands::

    root@crownbay:~# perf